Vyral/base-template/_posts/2022-04-20-our-property-walkthroughs.md

 ---
 layout: post
-title: Our Property Walkthroughs
+title: Our Property Walk-Throughs
 date: 2022-04-20 00:00:00
 tags:
   - Property Management
-excerpt: We do walkthroughs of our properties every four to six months.
+excerpt: We do walk-throughs of our properties every four to six months.
 enclosure:
 pullquote:
 enclosure_type: video/mp4